hanishkvc/prgs-rustland-gamedata-gameplaypgnd-rcss2d/README.rst

   * left arrow key -> to seek/jump backward

+* FPS - frames per second

+  * f -> to reduce the current fps

+  * F -> to increase the current fps

 * c -> to change the background color

 * Internal debug cmds